archiewood/tabs-bug/pages/index.md

 ---
-title: Dependent Dropdown does not filter the second dropdown selection
+title: Dependent Dropdown does not deselect the second dropdown selections that are not in the filtered list
 ---

 ```sql store_segmentation